yugr/libdebugme/README.md

 Here're some plans for libdebugme:
 * ensure thread and signal safety
-* support other debuggers (gdbserver, ddd, lldb, Visual Studio, etc.)
+* support other debuggers (ddd, lldb, Visual Studio, etc.)
 * use CMake
 * other minor TODO/FIXME are scattered all over the codebase